We use quantitative biology to understand how human cells perform and protect basic cellular processes.

 DNA repair and gene editing

-One of our goals is to functionally map the ‘network’ of factors that maintain genome integrity in human cells.
+One of our goals is to map the ‘network’ of factors that maintain genome integrity in human cells.
 DNA is a fragile molecule and is prone to damage.
 To protect DNA and the information it encodes, cells have evolved a ‘toolkit’ of repair mechanisms.
 These can fix many types of broken DNA.
-From decades of prior work, we know a lot about these mechanisms; however, we lack knowledge of how they work together and what happens when they cannot.
-Our lab is using high resolution functional genomics to interrogate DNA repair as a cohesive system in the contexts of cancer and genome editing.
-Our approach allows us to isolate and characterize repair mechanisms that have previously been overlooked or obscured by redundancy.
+From decades of prior work, we know a lot about these mechanisms.
+However, we lack knowledge of how they work together and what happens when they cannot.
+Our lab is interrogating DNA repair as a cohesive system in the contexts of cancer and genome editing.

 Gene expression and stress responses